 That said, they could be a great option for development purposes.
 Keep them in mind.

 Is your Heroku project a little more important, or have a much higher liklihood of being arrived at directly?
 You can take this principle to the next level by combining strategies.
-Serve a landing page, a login page, etc.–or even just the front-end shell–from surge, and only host the custom server functionality you need on heroku.
+Serve a landing page, a login page, etc.–or better yet, the front-end code separated from the back end code–from surge, and only host the custom server functionality you need on heroku.
 Ping the heroku server fron the surge client.
 That way you get a fast load, and throw something at the visitor to keep them busy while heroku warms up.
 Done intelligently, they’ll never notice–you only have to keep them occupied for 20 seconds at most for this sleight of hand to work.

 This will mean a more complex deploy process, and you’ll have to manage CORS, but hey–you’re getting it all for free, what do you have to complain about?
 Besides, this encourages the good practice of keeping your server code and client code siloed separately.

 Doe you feel some sense of faint familiarity?
 You’re actually only one step away from a microservice or serverless architecture, depending on your server needs.

 There is another free option, which is arguably the “best”: Google Cloud Service’s free tier, which gives us an f1 micro for free.